Free Sets in Planar Graphs: History and Applications

 \subsection{Column planarity}

-Given a planar graph $G$, a set $R\subseteq V(G)$ is \defin{column planar} in $G$ if the vertices of $R$ can be assigned distinct \xx-coordinates such that for any arbitrary assignment of \yy-coordinates to the vertices in $R$ (under the condition that the resulting $|R|$ points have no three on a line), there exists a \slcf\ of $G$ in which each vertex $v\in R$ is placed to its assigned coordinates. $R$ is \defin{strongly column planar} if the ``no three on a line condition'' is removed from the definition.
-The following lemma is immediate from the definition of free sets and strongly column planar sets.
+Given a planar graph $G$, a set $R\subseteq V(G)$ is \defin{column planar} in $G$ if the vertices of $R$ can be assigned distinct \xx-coordinates such that for an assignment of \yy-coordinates to the vertices in $R$ such that the resulting $|R|$ points have no three on a line, there exists a \slcf\ of $G$ in which each vertex $v\in R$ is placed to its assigned coordinates. $R$ is \defin{strongly column planar} if the ``no three on a line condition'' is removed from the definition.
+The following lemma is immediate from these definition and \cref{equivalence}:

-\begin{lem} A (sub)set of vertices of a planar graph is strongly column planar set if and only if it is an unordered free set. \end{lem}
+\begin{lem} A (sub)set of vertices of a planar graph is a strongly column planar set if and only if it is an unordered free set. \end{lem}

 Being strongly column planar implies being column planar, thus all the bounds from \cref{sec:linear,sec:planar,sec:degree} apply to column planarity.
 For example, \cref{root_n} implies that every $n$-vertex planar graph has a column planar set of size $\Omega(\sqrt{n})$. \cref{dual_planar_concrete} implies that every $n$-vertex bounded-degree planar graph has a column planar set of size $\Omega(n^{0.8})$; and so on.